porsche-design-system/porsche-design-system/packages/components/src/components/overlay/banner/banner.design.md

 ### Don’t display more than one action

-Actionable Banners should only have one button.
+Actionable Banners should only have one button (except the cookie banner).

 !!!
 Image !!!